 We assume you are coming in with zero Java experience.
 Nonetheless, we will move through basic Java syntax quickly.
 Some of you may have thought that the stuff you learned in CS 61A was mere esoteric fluff inexplicably thrown at you to weed out the faint of heart.
 Not true.
-In fact, although the syntaxes of Java, Python, and Scheme are enormously different, the underlying computational models are surprisingly similar.
-You will find that
+In fact, although the syntaxes of Java, Python, and Scheme are enormously will find that almost all the "big ideas" you see in Java had their analogues in what you learned in CS 61A (indeed, one self-test of your understanding of the course material in CS 61B is to check that you see all the similarities).

-Main Course Info Staff Screencasts

-A. Introduction
+- A. Introduction

-B. Background Knowledge
+- B. Background Knowledge

-C. Is This the Right Course for Me?
+- C. Is This the Right Course for Me?

-D. Discussion and Lab Sections
+- D. Discussion and Lab Sections

-E. Course Materials
+- E. Course Materials

-F. Software
+- F. Software

-G. Homeworks and Labs
+- G. Homeworks and Labs

-H. Programming Projects
+- H. Programming Projects

-I. Exams
+- I. Exams

-J. Grades
+- J. Grades

-K. Policy on Collaboration and Cheating
+- K. Policy on Collaboration and Cheating

-L. Homework and Lab Collaboration Policy
+- L. Homework and Lab Collaboration Policy

-M. Project Collaboration Policy
+- M. Project Collaboration Policy

-N. Lateness
+- N. Lateness

-O. Acknowledgments
+- O. Acknowledgments

-material in CS 61B is to check that you see all the similarities).